teleprint-me/archive/docs/specs/01-Data-Management.md

 ---

-Our columns will be the following: Date, Market Price, Principle Amount, Target Value, Current Value, Order Size, Total Order Size, and Time Period.
+Our columns will be the following: Date, Market Price, Principal Amount, Target Value, Current Value, Order Size, Total Order Size, and Time Period.

 -   **Date** will represent the date for the current record (row).
 -   **Market Price** will represent the current price at which each unit of Bitcoin was bought or sold.
--   **Principle Amount** will represent the amount of money that was put into the investment.
+-   **Principal Amount** will represent the amount of money that was put into the investment.
 -   **Target Value** will represent our desired projected value for our current overall investment.